 SQL Reporting Services

-Often one of the biggest challenges facing companies is the extraction of the data that employees spend so much time entering into their business application.
+Often one of the biggest challenges facing companies is the extraction of the data that employees spend so much time entering into their business applications.
 Even if the data is accessible, it's not always necessarily in a format that is useful.

 The best part is that owners of SQL Server 2005 and 2008 may already have this feature included with their existing license.
 The features available may vary depending on the version and license model of SQL Server.